Home Greek Translation Sidis FAQ

 Times went on to say his parents were

 originally from Poland.
-They were from
+Not true.
+They

-Russia.
+were from Russia.

 HARVARD'S CHILD PRODIGY